Satont/twitch-notifier/README.md

 ## Database schemas and migrations

-We're using [ent](https://entgo.io/) for database schemas.

 ### Writing schemas

-All schemas located in `./ent/schema` directory.
+All schemas located in `./ent/schema` directory, but also we are using internal structures.
+Internal structures located in `internal/db/db_models`.
+So you should change both of them.

+After changing any schema in `/ent/schema` folder, you should regenerate data via `make generate`

 ### Migrations